-Safe mode (sometimes called safe boot) is a way to start up your Mac so that it performs certain checks and prevents some software from automatically loading or opening.
+Safe Boot Mode (sometimes called safe boot) is a way to start up your Mac so that it performs certain checks and prevents some software from automatically loading or opening.
 Starting your Mac in safe mode does the following: Verifies your startup disk and attempts to repair directory issues, if necessary.

 Apple recently released a very useful support page to assist Mac users in basic troubleshooting by utilising this special start up mode.
-If your Mac doesn’t have a keyboard available to start in safe mode, but you have remote access to your Mac, you can configure the Mac to startup in safe mode using the command line.
+Safe Boot Mode: If your Mac doesn’t have a keyboard available to start in safe mode, but you have remote access to your Mac, you can configure the Mac to startup in safe mode using the command line.

 If you run into macOS Sierra installation problems you may need to try installing in Safe Mode.
 Some users report that their macOS Sierra installation freezes and requires them to restart the Mac and start over.
 When this happens you should try uninstalling any antivirus software that you are running.
 If macOS Sierra installation problems persist, try booting in safe mode.
 Hold the Shift key while you press the power button and keep holding the shift key.
 This will start your Mac in Safe Mode.
 Once in this special mode, try installing macOS Sierra again.